corbym/dokker/README.md

 ```
 ## Access the command that was run

-You can get the parameters that were used to run the docker command using `dockerContainer.dokkerRunCommand`, e.g:
+You can get the parameters that were used to run the docker command, e.g:
 ```
-val containerPublishedPorts = myContainer.dokkerRunCommand.publishedPorts
+val containerPublishedPorts = myContainer.publishedPorts
-val exposedPorts = myContainer.dokkerRunCommand.expose
+val exposedPorts = myContainer.expose
-val image = myContainer.dokkerRunCommand.image
+val image = myContainer.image

 .. etc ..
 ```